open-iscsi/configshell-fb/README.md

 ConfigShell.

-A simple example called `myshell` is included in the source tree and should be installed on your system in a location like /usr/share/doc/python-configshell/.
+A simple example called `myshell` is included in the source tree and should be installed on your system in a location like `/usr/share/doc/python-configshell/`.

 ## Author

-configshell was developed by Datera, Inc. http://www.datera.io
+ConfigShell was developed by Datera, Inc. http://www.datera.io

 The original author and current maintainer is